 Positive Behavior Interventions & Supports (PBIS)

-Thank you for helping our community stay healthy and safe by observing social distance during the current Novel Coronavirus Pandemic.
-For support in adjusting to your family's new daily routine, please see Supporting Families with PBIS at Home (below).
+Thank you for helping our community stay healthy and safe by observing social distancing during the current Novel Coronavirus Pandemic.
+For support in adjusting to your family's new daily routine, please see video below.

 What is PBIS?